last update 20 March 2013

 Of the people listed on the headstone, only Robert is actually in the grave, along with 6 unrelated infants and 3 unrelated adults.

-The children of Robert & Elizabeth Procter were:
+Robert & Elizabeth Procter's children were:

 *Mary Harrison Harrison (Procter) Ch 1820 All Saints, North St, York.
 Died in Liverpool in November 1867 aged 47.